 After birth, the males are either sent to a feedlot or used for breeding, while the females will stay on the dairy farm.

 Newborn calves are moved to individual hutches, which are placed next to each other so the calves can begin bonding.
 They are bottle-fed a combination of the mother’s colostrum (for one to two days), whole milk, and a milk replacer (like Enfamil).
 They grow so quickly that it is imperative that they are cared for with a nutritious diet of fatty acids, proteins, vitamins, and minerals.
 During their stay in the hutches, the calves are de-horned as well.
 Yes, female cows also grow horns.

-Calves require passive transfer of immunity from their mother’s first milk or colostrum.
+Require passive transfer of immunity from their mother’s first milk or colostrum?

-Calves drink two gallons of whole milk each day.
+Drink two gallons of whole milk each day?

-Calves double their birth weight in the first two months of life: from 90 to 180 pounds.
+Double their birth weight in the first two months of life, from 90 to 180 pounds?